 Stay Up to Date

 OSA works to keep its members informed of what is going on in science policy in Washington, D.C.
-Three easy ways OSA members can stay up to date are:

 Regularly updated news briefs tracking important science policy issues that affect optics and photonics professionals.